Interaction-induced quantum spin Hall insulator in the organic Dirac electron system $\alpha$-(BEDT-TSeF)$_2$I$_3$: Numerical Results

-Finally, we investigated the $T$-dependence of the electronic state with HF approximation and calculated the DC conductivity using $T$-matrix approximation.
-Figure \ref{Fig:T-dependence} (a) shows the $T$-dependence of the energy gap $\Delta$ at $(V,V')=(0.1,0.16)$. \editage{With SOC and without Coulomb interaction, $\Delta$ is constant, ($\Delta\simeq0.002$) for $0<T<0.03$}.
-This small gap is considered as the energy gap in the TI state of $\alpha$-(BETS)$_2$I$_3$ \cite{TsumurayaSuzumura}.
-On the other hand, when considering $U$, $V$, and $V'$ in the Hamiltonian without SOC, the TMI state \editage{in which} order parameter ${\rm Im}[\delta b]$ has a finite value appears, and $\Delta$ increases sharply below the critical temperature $T_{\rm C}$ due to ZGS to TMI phase transition. \editage{ When both SOC and Coulomb interaction are considered, $\Delta \sim 0.01$ at $T = 0.03$, which is approximately five times that of the case without Coulomb interaction.
-On decreasing $T$, $\Delta$ gradually increases toward $T_c$ due to the effect of TI to TMI crossover and has a constant value $\Delta \sim 0.038$, which is twice that of the case without SOC.
-This result indicates that the contribution of SOC and $V'$ renders the TI as well as TMI states more stable. } In Figs. \ref{Fig:T-dependence} (b) and (c), the $T$-dependence of the DC conductivity $\sigma_\eta/\sigma_0$ in units of the universal conductivity is plotted along the $b$-axis ($\eta=1$) and $a$-axis ($\eta=2$) directions. $\sigma_\eta(T)/\sigma_0$ without SOC shows quantum conduction at $T>T_{\rm C}$ and sharply decreases at $T<T_{\rm C}$, as shown in Fig. \ref{Fig:T-dependence} (b).
-On the other hand, $\sigma_\eta(T)/\sigma_0$ with SOC (Fig. \ref{Fig:T-dependence} (c)) decreases continuously near $T=T_{\rm C}$ \editage{with the decrease in $T$} reflecting the gentle $T$-dependence of the energy gap due to crossover.
+Figure \ref{Fig:T-dependence} (a) shows the $T$-dependence of the energy gap $\Delta$ at $(U,V,V')=(0.5,0.1,0.16)$ with and without SOC.
+When SOC is absent, the QAH \tb{insulating phase} in which \tb{the order parameter} $\chi^{\rm QAH}$ is finite and the Chern number $N^{\rm Ch}$ becomes $\pm1$ appears, and $\Delta$ without SOC increases sharply below the critical temperature $T_{\rm C}$ owing to the phase transition between the massless Dirac electron and QAH \tb{insulating phases}.
+Conversely, when SOC is considered, $\Delta \sim 0.01$ at $T = 0.03$, which is approximately five times that of the case without the repulsive interaction.
+On decreasing $T$, $\Delta$ with SOC gradually increases toward low-$T$ owing to the next-nearest-neighbor interaction-induced QSH \tb{insulating phase} and has a constant value $\Delta \sim 0.038$, which is twice that of the case without SOC.
+This result indicates that the contribution of SOC and $V'$ renders the interaction-induced QSH \tb{insulating phase} more stable.
+In Figs. \ref{Fig:T-dependence} (b), the $T$-dependence of the DC resistivity along the $a$-axis direction $\rho_a(T)/\rho_0\equiv\left(\sigma_a(T)/\sigma_0\right)^{-1}$ in units of the reciprocal of universal conductivity $\rho_0\equiv \sigma_0^{-1} = (4e^2/\pi h)^{-1}$ is plotted for two cases with and without SOC. $\rho_a(T)/\rho_0$ without SOC is nearly constant at $T>T_{\rm C}$ and sharply increases at $T<T_{\rm C}$.
+Alternatively, $\rho_a(T)/\rho_0$ with SOC increases continuously near $T=T_{\rm C}$ with the decrease in $T$ reflecting the gentle $T$-dependence on the energy gap $\Delta$.
+Therefore, the sharp increase in DC resistivity below $T=50\times10^{-4}$ observed in experiments \cite{Inokuchi, TajimaPriv, Kawasugi} can be explained by considering the interaction-induced QSH insulating phase.
+As mentioned in section III.B, the difference with and without SOC is analogous to a ferromagnet with and without an external magnetic field.